jrdennisoss/dosboxrm/RMDOS_API.md

   . if (media_handle == DAT_1afe_18ec) DAT_1afe_18ec = 0;
 ```

-The last part where `DAT_1afe_18ec` is zero'd releases the game's copy of the handle number and
+The last part where `DAT_1afe_18ec` is zeroed releases the game's copy of the handle number and
-therfore does not try to keep closing it after that is done.
+therefore, does not try to keep closing it after that is done.